LauraMarott/SocialGraphs/Actors.md

 #### Eigenvector Centrality

 The eigenvector centrality examines the influence of a node in a network meaning that a node with a high eigenvector centrality is linked to other nodes with high eigenvector centrality.
 This means that the influence of a node is determined from the influence of it neighbors.
+For the movies, this means that popular movies can influence the popularity of other movies if they are connected i.e. using the same actors.
 This is visualised below:

 <figure style="text-align: center;">
   <img src="./images/grap_eigenvector1.png" width="500"/>